-This list is presented in no particular order — and the results of this exercise suggest that, except for one current internet TV series (soon to enter its final season), astro-mining in the movies is as rare as the prospect of finding a mountain of mica on the Moon.
+This list is presented in no particular order and the results of this exercise suggest that, except for one internet TV series that’s just ended after six years, astro-mining in the movies is as rare as the prospect of finding a mountain of mica on the Moon.

 Moon Zero Two (1969).
 It’s the year 2021 and the Moon is a bustling outpost in the process of being colonised.
 A salvager is hired to move a sapphire-laden asteroid parked in lunar orbit down to the surface to be mined.
 The mineral will be used to improve the rocket technology that will help colonise Mercury and the Jovian moons.
 When a miner mysteriously disappears, his sister enlists the salvager to help find out what happened.
-It turns out he was murdered after discovering a massive deposit of nickel where the asteroid is to be sited.
-This movie was marketed as the first ever space western: expect a generous dose of shoot-outs between brightly-suited astronauts and some rather racy costumes on the girls.
+It turns out he was murdered after discovering a massive deposit of nickel where the asteroid is to be brought down.
+This movie was marketed as the first ever space western: expect shoot-outs with some brightly-suited astronauts and some rather racy costumes on the girls.
 Watch

 The Cusp (1996).
 In the not too distant future, Earth’s bloated population of 26 billion has exhausted its natural resources and a massive metal asteroid is being moved into a lunar trojan orbit for mining.
 But not everyone is convinced this will save the Earth.
-A band of environmental extremists plan an Armageddon that will reset the clock and cleanse the planet of everything except basic bacteria.
+A band of environmental extremists plan an armageddon that will reset the clock and cleanse the planet of everything except for basic bacteria.
 One supporter has infiltrated the crew of the asteroid mission and is reprogramming coordinates to mask its true speed and trajectory.
-The asteroid is now coming in too fast to be captured by Earth’s orbit and will impact instead.
-The last legitimate crew member has to try and nudge the asteroid just enough to prevent the impact.
+The asteroid is now coming in too fast to be captured by Earth’s orbit and will impact.
+The last legitimate crew member has to try and nudge it just enough to prevent a catastrophe.
 Watch

 Moon (2009).
 It’s not far in the future and the Earth is in the throes of a fuel crisis.
 The sole crew member on a lunar mining base is almost at the end of his three year contract shipping canisters of harvested helium-3 back to Earth.
 Waking up inside the base after crashing his buggy, he suspects all may not be as it seems.
-Back at the crash site he finds he’s still lying injured in the rover, and there’s the startling realisation that they’re clones.
+Back at the crash site he finds he’s still lying injured in the rover, and there’s the startling realisation that both of them are clones.
 The company is rearing duplicates in a huge facility below ground that replaces clones at the end of every contract — and the end of a contract means the incinerator.
-Back home, their progenitor has no idea he was cloned fifteen years prior…until the latest clone stows away in the shipment pod back to Earth.
+Back home, their progenitor has no idea he was cloned fifteen years prior…until one of the clones stows away in a shipment pod to Earth.
 Watch

 The Expanse (2015–2021).
-Set in the 24th century when the vast majority of the Solar System has been colonised, the inner planets are consuming resources from the asteroid belt while on the asteroids water is now more precious than the minerals they mine.
-The three largest powers — the UN-controlled Earth, the republic of Mars, and the Outer Planets Alliance — coexist on the brink of war.
+A saga set sometime after the 23rd century when the vast majority of the Solar System has been colonised.
+The inner planets control resources mined from the asteroid belt and beyond, to the detriment of those who live and work out there.
+The three largest powers — Earth, Mars and the Outer Planets Alliance — coexist on the brink of war.
 Following separate leads in overlapping stories, a Cererian cop, a UN politician and the multi-national crew of a commandeered Martian gunship uncover stealth technology, weaponised asteroids and a two billion year old self-replicating protomolecule that can build ring gates to other planetary systems.
-A mass of asteroid name-dropping and more mining in the opening episodes than a geologist can shake a pick at in the entire astro-mining sub-genre combined.
-You’ll need to watch it multiple times to understand what’s going on, but whatever you do don’t skip intro.
+A mass of asteroid name-dropping and more mining in the opening episodes than a geologist can shake a pick at.
+Whatever you do, don’t skip the intro.
 Watch

 Outland (1981).
-Set in the near future on a titanium mining outpost on Jupiter’s moon Io.
-A Federal Marshall on a tour of duty uncovers a drug ring supplying powerful amphetamines to the miners.
+Set in the near future on a titanium mining outpost on Jupiter’s moon Io, a Federal Marshall on a tour of duty uncovers a drug ring supplying powerful amphetamines to the miners.
 The drug enables miners to work for days on end to maintain the mine’s record productivity as well as sustain the miners’ huge bonuses, so no-one is complaining.
-But months of use is resulting in cases of psychosis and suicide — and the Marshall is determined to close it all down, singlehandedly if necessary.
-Great effort was put into creating the look and feel of a mining operation, just don’t expect to see any ore being dug up, as it’s really just a space western with all guns blazing — exactly what the writer-director said he was shooting for.
+But months of use is resulting in cases of psychosis and suicide and the Marshall is determined to close it all down, singlehandedly if necessary.
+Great effort was put into creating the look and feel of a mining operation, just don’t expect to see any ore being dug up.
+It’s really just a big space western with all guns blazing — exactly what the filmmaker said he was shooting for.
 Watch

 Moon 44 (1990).
 It’s the year 2038 and all of Earth’s natural resources have been used up.
 Huge corporations are fighting for control of the richest planetary bodies to mine and there’s a battle to take control of the mining operations far away on Moon 44.
-When a film starts with a text crawl, in this case “multinational corporations have taken control of the universe”, I think you know what to expect, so I’ll surrender now.
+When a film starts with the text crawl “multinational corporations have taken control of the universe”, I think you know what to expect.
+So I’ll surrender now.
 Having said that, it’s not too bad to watch, just make sure the volume and subtitles are off.
 Watch

 Star Trek: The Devil in the Dark (S1, Ep.
 25/26) (1966).
 The crew of The Enterprise responds to a distress call from the mining colony on Janus VI.
-The planet has long been known to have enough precious metals and rare earths to supply the needs of a thousand other planets.
-The opening of a new level to mine a large source of pergium uncovers a vast deposit of silicon nodules — and disturbs the Horta, a pulsating botryoidal rock monster that threatens the whole operation.
+The planet has long been known to have enough precious metals and rare earth elements to supply the needs of a thousand other planets.
+The opening of a new level to mine a large source of pergium uncovers a vast deposit of silicon nodules.
+But it also disturbs the Horta, a pulsating botryoidal rock monster that threatens the whole operation.
 Now miners are too scared to work and production has stopped.
 If the Federation wants its pergium, something must be done.
 A touch of Spock mind-probing reveals the silicon nodules to be the Horta’s eggs and she is simply defending her nest.
 Watch

 Red Dwarf (1988–2021).
-Cult TV sitcom set three million years into the future on a space mining freighter.
-However, the show actually has nothing whatsoever to do with the eponymous spaceship’s long-abandoned mining pursuits — it’s included in this list just for completeness.
-It’s a miscellany of adventures involving the crew that remains after eons of suspended animation following a radiation accident: a troublesome technician, a hologram crew member, a humanoid cat, a mechanoid robot and a senile onboard computer.
-Voted Best Returning TV Sitcom by the British Comedy Guide more than once during the dozen or so series of its interrupted run.
+Cult TV sitcom set three million years in the future on a space mining barge.
+But the show has nothing whatsoever to do with the eponymous spaceship’s long-abandoned mining pursuits and is included in this list for completeness.
+It’s a miscellany of adventures involving the crew that remains after eons of suspended animation following a radiation accident: a technician, a hologram, a humanoid cat, a mechanoid robot and a senile computer.
+Voted Best Returning TV Sitcom by the British Comedy Guide more than once during the dozen or more series of its interrupted run.
 Watch

 Fair Dealing and Fair Use.
 All images shown in this article are used solely to support the commentary.
 I believe this constitutes a fair dealing or fair use of any such copyrighted material, but if any copyright holder should want an image removed, please make contact using the email address below and the image will be removed.